Iloilo International Airport: Airlines and destinations

-Having previously served commercial international flights, international flights to and from the airport have been suspended since March 2020 due to the COVID-19 pandemic.

 In 2011, Iloilo International Airport serviced an average of 42 flights daily on four domestic routes.
 At the time of its opening, the ATO believed that international flights out of and to the airport might not begin until 2008, although international passenger flights could commence once Iloilo International Airport meets ICAO standards.
 A study was conducted on the feasibility of the airport serving international flights, and the CAAP announced that year that the airport met ICAO standards, allowing for international flights to land at the airport.

 The DOTC plans to stage international cargo flights out of the airport, as sixty percent of Philippine seafood exports come from Panay.
 Japan and Hong Kong have been cited as potential first destinations of these cargo flights.

 On January 31, 2008, the Iloilo city government announced that Cebu Pacific was considering starting international services from Iloilo, initially with a route to Hong Kong to cater to the large number of Overseas Filipinos there.
 Philippine Airlines later announced its intent to serve this route as well, suggesting that Iloilo tourism authorities mount thrice-weekly charter flights to the city using PAL Airbus A320 aircraft.
 City government officials also believed that the opening of a Cathay Pacific office in Iloilo City may bode well for future service to Hong Kong.
 In addition to Hong Kong flights, the Center for Research and Communication of the University of Asia and the Pacific has called for flights from Iloilo City to Japan, South Korea and mainland China.
 The first international flight from Iloilo International Airport departed on November 8, 2012, to Hong Kong.